November/shitf/README.md

 real value-add to the furthering of humanity's goals as a species.

 Also, I was bored on the toilet.
+Inspiration [here](https://www.reddit.com/r/mildlyinteresting/comments/5wk5zh/this_shitf_key/deb22pb/).

 ## Usage
 ### Direct Function Usage